A-Nuru/Deploying-a-ML-Model-on-Heroku-with-FastAPI/modelCard.md

 # Model Card
+For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf
 ## Model Details
 Nurudeen Adesina Created the model.
 It is a Random forest classifier for prediction using default configuration for training with scikit-learn.